lowrycito/handbook/pages/study-manual-general-handbook-28.md

 If they wish, members who act as proxies may choose to do only baptisms or only confirmations.

 Melchizedek Priesthood holders and priests in the Aaronic Priesthood may be invited to perform baptisms for the dead.
 Melchizedek Priesthood holders may also be invited to officiate in confirmations for the dead.
+Those who baptize or confirm must be able to physically perform the ordinance without assistance.

 Only endowed men may be invited to:

 - Serve as the font recorder.
 - Serve as the confirmation recorder.

+Those who serve as font or confirmation recorders verify that the ordinance is performed correctly and recorded properly (see [Doctrine and Covenants 128:4, 9](/study/scriptures/dc-testament/dc/128?lang=eng&id=p4,p9#p4 "/study/scriptures/dc-testament/dc/128?lang=eng&id=p4,p9#p4")).
+Font and confirmation recorders must be able to verify and record the ordinance without assistance.

 Organized groups such as families, wards, and stakes that desire to participate in ordinances in the baptistry normally schedule with the temple in advance (see [28.1.4](/study/manual/general-handbook/28?lang=eng&id=title_number22-p70#title_number22 "/study/manual/general-handbook/28?lang=eng&id=title_number22-p70#title_number22")).
 One or more adults with current temple recommends should accompany these groups.